-The following diagram shows a LAN connected to the ETH2, ETH3, and ETH4 Ethernet devices and the Digi AP (Wi-Fi) access point.
+The following diagram shows a LAN connected to the 1/PoE Ethernet device and the Digi AP access point (available for Wi-Fi enabled models only).
 Once the LAN is configured and enabled, the devices connected to the network interfaces can communicate with each other, as demonstrated by the ping commands.